Vv-Naveen-varma/Autonomous-Vehicle-Lane-detection/README.md

 > Then find the Area of interest based on the hough_image, finally addWeight function is used to represent the lanes identified

 ### Comments are specified at each phase of the code for better understanding, have fun
+Note: This program does not use the concept of neural networks.
+So, it is a basic program to understand the concept of lane detection using computer vision

+For a "neural network or deep learning based lane detection model" checkout my repository list (if not found, then I'll be uploding it soon)